North Carolina Central visits Shaw and Maryland-Eastern Shore

 BOTTOM LINE: Maryland-Eastern Shore hosts North Carolina Central after Ketron Shaw scored 21 points in Maryland-Eastern Shore’s 81-68 loss to the South Carolina State Bulldogs.

-The Hawks are 4-6 on their home court.
-Maryland-Eastern Shore averages 12.8 turnovers per game and is 1-7 when it turns the ball over less than its opponents.
+The Hawks have gone 4-6 at home.
+Maryland-Eastern Shore is seventh in the MEAC with 28.6 points per game in the paint led by Shaw averaging 9.1.

 The Eagles are 4-6 against MEAC opponents.
-North Carolina Central scores 80.0 points while outscoring opponents by 5.0 points per game.
+North Carolina Central has a 2-10 record against teams above .500.

-Maryland-Eastern Shore is shooting 42.3% from the field this season, 5.3 percentage points lower than the 47.6% North Carolina Central allows to opponents.
-North Carolina Central averages 7.7 made 3-pointers per game this season, 0.1 fewer makes per game than Maryland-Eastern Shore gives up.
+Maryland-Eastern Shore’s average of 6.4 made 3-pointers per game this season is just 0.7 more made shots on average than the 5.7 per game North Carolina Central gives up.
+North Carolina Central has shot at a 46.1% clip from the field this season, 1.6 percentage points fewer than the 47.7% shooting opponents of Maryland-Eastern Shore have averaged.

-TOP PERFORMERS: Shaw is shooting 44.3% and averaging 18.2 points for the Hawks.
-Kyrell Shaw is averaging 2.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Evan Johnson is shooting 38.6% from beyond the arc with 2.1 made 3-pointers per game for the Hawks, while averaging 12.5 points.
+Shaw is shooting 37.7% and averaging 16.1 points over the last 10 games.

-Po’Boigh King is averaging 16.5 points for the Eagles.
-Floyd Rideau Jr. is averaging 1.4 made 3-pointers over the last 10 games.
+Isaac Parson is averaging eight points and 4.6 assists for the Eagles.
+Po’Boigh King is averaging 17.7 points over the last 10 games.

 LAST 10 GAMES: Hawks: 0-10, averaging 62.8 points, 27.0 rebounds, 11.1 assists, 6.7 steals and 1.9 blocks per game while shooting 39.3% from the field.
 Their opponents have averaged 77.7 points per game.